Clooney Foundation for Justice, Microsoft Unveil TrialWatch App | Digital Trends

-“In a lot of courtrooms around the world, they still put defendants literally in cages,” explained David Pressman, executive director of the Clooney Foundation, in an exclusive interview ahead of the event.
-“And that’s not unusual, unfortunately.”

-Also in attendance at the event: Bob Carlson, President, American Bar Association; Lee Bollinger, President, Columbia University; and Zeid Ra’ad al-Hussein, former UN High Commissioner for Human Rights.
+Also in attendance at the event, and speaking on a panel moderated by Nicholas Kristof of the New York Times: Bob Carlson, president of the American Bar Association; Lee Bollinger, president of Columbia University; and Zeid Ra’ad al-Hussein, former UN High Commissioner for Human Rights.

+“A trial is a window into the soul of a country,” explained al-Hussein.
+“A trial is not here simply to prosecute the guilty.
+A trial is there to defend the innocent.”
+Too often governments are fearful, unwilling to speak out in the face of obvious crimes and violence, he said.
+Those in power are not the courageous heroes they should be, he noted.
+“They’re weenies.”

+“TrialWatch is an effort to get them to be a little more courageous.
+It shouldn’t just be the people on this stage and the people in this forum.”
+He called the new app “a seminal contribution to ensuring that there is rule of law and justice in countries that desperately need it.”

 Editors' Recommendations